aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

     const AWS = tracer.captureAWS(require('aws-sdk'));
     ```

-If you're looking to shave a few microseconds, or milliseconds depending on your function memory configuration, you can patch specific clients using `captureAWSClient`:
+If you're looking to shave a few microseconds, or milliseconds depending on your function memory configuration, you can patch only specific AWS SDK v2 clients using `captureAWSClient`:

 === "index.ts"